-- a) To establish the overall direction, philosophies, and values that the Regional District Okanagan Similikameen (RDOS) will follow in the procurement of its goods and services; - b) To confirm the authorizations, approval limits and processes that must be followed in the procurement of those goods and services; and - c) To set the process that must be followed for the disposal of surplus equipment, materials and other goods.
+- a) To establish the overall direction, philosophies, and values of the RDOS in the procurement of goods and services. - b) To confirm the authorizations, approval limits and process that must be followed in the procurement of those goods and services: and - c) To set the process that must be followed for the disposal of surplus equipment, materials and other goods.